One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Tip #8: Take a Group Korean Class

 While learning a language can (and should) be a lot of fun, you might find yourself losing some motivation after a period of time.
 Find ways to keep your practice routine fresh, such as taking a group Korean class with other like-minded learners.
+Korean is easy to learn in a group!

 Group Korean classes are more dynamic than independent learning, with instant feedback from an instructor and interaction with other students.
 They’re another excellent way to practice your conversation skills while learning about important topics such as grammar and pronunciation.